 Good Installations of Flow Meter

-It is suggested that at least ten diameters of the straight pipe upstream and five diameters of the straight pipe on the downstream of any installation of flow meters to achieve correct accuracy.
+It is suggested that at least ten diameters of the straight pipe upstream and five diameters of the straight pipe on the downstream of any installation of flow meters system to achieve correct accuracy.
 These are the suggested minimum values.
 In some pipe layouts, you might have to straight run further prior to the flow meters under particular circumstances.

 Things to Consider